 Multi-objective optimization of risk reduction

+We created 16 planning scenarios, such that solutions accounted for all possible combinations of risk categories within each hierarchical level (Table S1).
+We then compared these risk-based solutions to those produced with a null scenario that adopted the traditional area-minimizing approach to optimization without considering risk

-In totalWe processed all data described previously to a 10 x 10 km resolution and clipped data to the extent of land based on the global administrative areas database.
-We then developed an extension on the minimum set problem, which has the goal to identify a set of sites within a planning area that represents all conservation targets in the fewest number of sites (Moilanen et al. 2009).
-Instead of including a single objective in the problem formulation, we expanded it to include multiple objectives.
-Specifically, we used a hierarchical (lexicographic) approach that assigns a priority to each objective, and sequentially optimizes for the objectives in order of decreasing priority.
-At each step, it finds the best solution for the current objective, but only from among those that would not degrade the solution quality for higher-priority objectives.
+We processed all data described previously to a 10 x 10 km resolution and clipped data to the extent of land based on the global administrative areas database.
+Our multi-objective approach uses a hierarchical (lexicographic) approach that assigns a priority to each objective, and sequentially optimizes for the objectives in order of decreasing priority.
+At each step, it finds the best solution for the current objective, but only from among those that would not degrade the solution quality for higher-priority objectives (see Supporting Information for details).
 We considered up to three objectives in our prioritization scenarios, i) governance risk, ii) land use risk, and iii) climate risk.
 To compare different scenarios, we calculated solutions for each unique objective combination (n = 15), as well as one where we use a constant objective function as the null scenario, as the order of the hierarchy can influence the results.
-For a detailed mathematical exploration of this method, see the online Supporting Information.